How to Apply

 * SSAT and TOEFL score reports must be sent directly to Milton from the test centers.

-Candidates for admission to the Upper School at Milton should apply online using the Gateway to Prep Schools* application.
-(Note: For admission to Lower School or Middle School, please go to the K–8 How to Apply webpage.)
+Candidates for admission to the Upper School at Milton should apply online using the Gateway to Prep Schools* application or the SSAT Standard Application.
+(Note: For admission to Lower School or Middle School, please go to the K–8 Admission webpage.)
 The completed application is due by January 15 to ensure a March 10 decision and is comprised of three parts:

 - Candidate Profile – begins the application and should be submitted well in advance of the January 15 deadline.